RatherBeExploring/ratherbeexploring.github.io/_posts/2026-01-14-paramaribo-airport-bus.markdown

 image: surinamefeatured.jpg
 ---

 <p class="intro"><span class="dropcap">J</span>ohan Adolf Pengel International Airport, the main international gateway to Suriname, is nowhere near Paramaribo, the city it serves.
 This leads to expensive taxi fares: <strong>$50 USD</strong> one-way, or <strong>$20-$30 USD</strong> one-way for a shared ride (which is what I did on arrival).
-There is another option: regular, relatively reliable public busses run between downtown Paramaribo and the airport, taking under two hours each way and costing just a few dollars.
-Here's what I wished I had known before making the trip.</p>
+There is another option: public busses run between downtown Paramaribo and the airport, taking under two hours each way and costing the equivalent of around <strong>$1 USD</strong>.
+Here's what I wished I had known before making the trip:</p>

 ### Where is the bus stop at the airport?